Alberto Cerri: Loan to Cagliari

 On 12 July 2018, Cerri signed a loan with Cagliari until 30 June 2019, with an obligatory buy.
 He returned to Cagliari after the 2015–16 season.
 On 12 August he made his debut for Cagliari as a substitute replacing Leonardo Pavoletti in the 86th minute of a 2–1 home win over Palermo in the third round of Coppa Italia.
 One week later he made his Serie A debut again as a substitute replacing Artur Ioniţă for the last 17 minutes of a 2–0 away defeat against Empoli.
 On 22 September, Cerri played his first match as a starter for Cagliari. a 2–0 away defeat against Parma, he was replaced by Diego Farias in the 60th minute.

 Cagliari

 On 19 February 2019, Cagliari bought Cerri for €9 million from Juventus.

 Second loan to SPAL

 On 31 January 2020, he rejoined SPAL on loan until the end of the 2019–20 season.

 Como

 On 17 August 2021, he joined Como on a season-long loan.
 On 2 July 2022, Cerri re-joined Como on another loan, with an obligation to buy in the summer of 2023, and signed a contract with Como until June 2026.

 Loan to Empoli

 On 19 January 2024, Cerri joined Serie A club Empoli on loan, with an optional buy-clause, which becomes mandatory if certain unspecified conditions are met.

 Loan to Salernitana

 On 7 January 2025, Cerri moved on loan to Salernitana in Serie B until the end of the season.

+Cesena

+On 2 February 2026, Cerri signed a two-and-a-half-year contract with Cesena.